Kristen Kish: Television appearances

-In 2012, Kish competed in the tenth season of Bravo's Top Chef.
+In 2012, Kish competed in the tenth season of Bravo's Top Chef, which was filmed in Seattle, Washington.
 She initially had no interest in appearing on television but eventually agreed at Barbara Lynch's insistence.
 She was invited to participate in the qualifying rounds and was tasked with creating a signature soup for judge Emeril Lagasse.
 Kish passed the challenge and moved on into the competition proper.
 From there, Kish won four Elimination Challenges before being eliminated in the "Restaurant Wars" challenge (Episode 11).
 She was able to win her way back into the main competition with five consecutive victories in Last Chance Kitchen, making it to the finale with Brooke Williamson.
 Kish defeated Williamson and was crowned the Top Chef, becoming the second female winner in the series.
 In 2023, Kish was named the next host of Top Chef after Padma Lakshmi's decision to step away from the franchise.
 She has since received two Primetime Emmy Award nominations for Outstanding Host for a Reality or Reality Competition Program.

 In 2015, Kish co-hosted 36 Hours, a six-episode series on the Travel Channel, with Kyle Martino, a television soccer analyst and former professional soccer player.
 The show, an adaptation of the New York Times travel column of the same name, followed Kish and Martino as they spent 36 hours eating, drinking, and exploring a given city.
 From 2021 to 2022, Kish starred in TruTV's cooking competition show Fast Foodies, alongside fellow chefs and Top Chef alumni Jeremy Ford and Justin Sutherland.
 In each episode, a celebrity presented their favorite fast food item.
 The chefs then competed in two rounds.
 In the first round, they tried to duplicate the dish as precisely as possible.
 In the second round, they re-imagined the item into an haute cuisine interpretation.

 Kish served as a co-presenter, alongside Alton Brown and Mark Dacascos, on Iron Chef: Quest for an Iron Legend, the 2022 Netflix revival of the Iron Chef franchise.
 Kish provided running commentary with Brown on the competition and often served as the show's floor reporter, coming down to the kitchen area to check on the chefs' progress.
 In 2023, Kish hosted the National Geographic series Restaurants at the End of the World, where she visited restaurants in remote locations and showcased the talents of local chefs, farmers, fishers, herders, and foragers.
-In 2025, Kish was announced as a contestant on the fourth season of The Traitors.
+In 2026, Kish appeared as a contestant on the fourth season of The Traitors.
+Designated as a Faithful, she was eliminated in the tenth episode after being "murdered" by the Traitors, placing eighth overall.